Gum-Joe/boss-gui/README.md

-# Web-OS-gui
+# Boss-gui
-GUI for web-os - ran using click-to-run
+GUI for Boss - ran using click-to-run